s7minhas/conflictEvolution/replArchive/README.md

 #### Setup information

-All of the analyses reported in the manuscript and the appendix were run on a Macbook 15" Pro with the following R session information (further information on packages used in the analysis is included at the end of the README):
+All of the analyses reported in the manuscript and the appendix are run with the following specification (further information on packages used in the analysis is included at the end of the README):

 ```
 R version 3.5.0 (2018-04-23)